 Prognosis for young women

-Breast cancer treatment in young women is often effective and survival is usually good.
+With treatment, the chances of survival for young women diagnosed with early breast cancer are good.
 However, prognosis tends to be worse in women under 40 than in older women.
 Breast cancers in younger women are more likely to be fast-growing, higher grade and hormone receptor-negative .
 Each of these factors makes breast cancer more aggressive and more likely to require chemotherapy .